 Proof Of Funds Letter: Everything You Need To Know

-The path to homeownership requires extensive paperwork.
 One of the important documents you’ll encounter when buying a house is a proof of funds letter.
 The letter proves you have enough money to complete a real estate transaction.
 As the buyer, you may need to provide this letter to the seller.

 Proof Of Funds (POF): A Definition

-A proof of funds letter is a letter that verifies whether an individual or business has enough money to cover purchase costs in a real estate transaction.
-Sometimes referred to as a POF, this document gives the seller confidence that you are able to complete the transaction.
+A proof of funds letter verifies whether an individual or business has enough money to cover purchase costs in a real estate transaction.
+Sometimes referred to as a POF, the document gives the seller confidence that you can complete the transaction.

-How Does A Proof Of Funds Letter In Real Estate Work?
+How Does A Proof Of Funds Letter For Real Estate Work?

-Writing A Proof Of Funds Letter To The Bank
+What Goes Into Writing A Proof Of Funds Letter?

-If a seller or lender requires a POF letter, then you’ll usually need an official document from your bank.
-Here’s a closer look at what this document looks like.
+If a seller or lender requires a POF letter, they usually want an official document from your bank or other financial institution.

 What Should A Proof Of Funds Letter Include?

-A proof of funds letter should include some basic information, such as the following:
+A proof of funds letter should include some basic information, such as:

 - An official bank statement

-- Balance of total funds in the bank account as well as their checking or savings account
+- Balance of total funds in your checking or savings account

 - Signature of an authorized bank employee or notary

-- The date the money was in the account
+- The date the money was deposited in the account

-You’ll also want to include contact information in case the seller has any questions.
+It should also include the bank’s contact information if the seller or lender has any questions.

 How Do You Write A Proof Of Funds Letter?

-The bank will need to write your proof of funds letter.
-But you may need to make this request in writing.
+The bank writes the proof of funds letter, but you may need to request it in writing.
 When asking for this documentation, request a POF letter for the desired amount.
-The good news is that your financial institution should be able to whip up this letter within a day.
+Your financial institution should be able to generate the letter within a day.

 Are A Proof Of Funds Letter And A Preapproval Letter The Same?

 A preapproval letter and a POF letter aren’t the same.
 However, both can help you complete the home buying process.

-A mortgage preapproval letter gives the seller confidence that a buyer can afford the home purchase with the help of a lender.
-In contrast, a POF letter indicates that the buyer can afford the upfront costs associated with closing on the home.
+A mortgage preapproval letter gives the seller confidence that you’ll likely qualify for the loan from the lender.
+A POF letter gives them confidence that you can afford the upfront costs of closing on the home.